-CATCH Neighborhood Housing has secured development permits and financing commitments to develop 48 units of affordable housing on Sheep Davis Road, as discussed in Section 2.c.ii. of this report.
+303 Sheep Davis Road: CATCH Neighborhood Housing has secured development permits and financing commitments to develop 48 units of affordable housing on Sheep Davis Road, as discussed in Section 2.c.ii. of this report.

-A private developer has secured development approvals and financing for 123 units of new housing on Pembroke Road, 84 of which will be affordable housing, as discussed in Section 2.c.ii. of this report.
+195-199 Pembroke Road: Brookline Opportunities has commenced construction of 123 units of new workforce housing on Pembroke Road, 84 of which will be affordable housing, as discussed in Section 2.c.ii. of this report.

-In 2021, the City secured \$386,242 in Community Development Block Grant funds to support the renovation of housing units owned or leased by Riverbend Community Mental Health.
+Riverbend: In 2021, the City secured \$386,242 in Community Development Block Grant funds to support the renovation of housing units owned or leased by Riverbend Community Mental Health.
 The project specifically involves properties located on Fayette Street and Pleasant Street.
 Said units are occupied by low-moderate income persons who are clients of Riverbend.
 In 2022, the City secured an additional \$77,248 to assist this project.
-The project is currently under construction.
+Renovations at both properties are complete.

-The Concord Coalition to End Homelessness has been working diligently on its Housing First model, recently securing Zoning Board of Adjustment relief for a project at 120 Pleasant Street.
-The estimated cost of the project is \$2.5 million.
-The project is currently underway.
+120 Pleasant Street: The Concord Coalition to End Homelessness has been working diligently on its Housing First model, and is currently constructing six units of transitional housing at 120 Pleasant Street.
+The project will be completed in 2024.